Fedihosting-Foundation-Forks/fep/fep/cd47/fep-cd47.md

 ## Use Cases

-(Rough notes for now)

 1. As a server offering data migration to users bringing over old data, I can ingest content-addressed versions of each all actor collections, behavior and content without having to know server-specific paths, `id` patterns, annotations, bucket-storage URL schemes, etc.
-   1. I can also check data imports against content-addressed moderation records of that former server, if it is still live and federated with me
+   1. I can also check imported datasets of behavior and/or content against content-addressed moderation records from the server that originally hosted them, assuming that server is still live and federated with me.
-   2. I can also access a mirror or snapshot of that data, if the server is no longer online or disfederated from me
+   2. I can also access a mirror or snapshot of that data, if the server is no longer online or disfederated from me.
-2. As a server auditing another server's moderation track record, I can parse receipts or logs of moderation actions that refer to behaviors and content by internal addresses (not necessarily content-addressed!) and retrieve the subjects of those actions by them, even if the actors, behaviors, and/or content in question have been deleted (note: assumes authorization to do so and trust between servers)
+2. As a server (A) auditing another server (B)'s moderation track record, I can parse receipts or logs of moderation actions that refer to behaviors and content by addresses internal to Server B (not necessarily content-addressed!) and use those address to retrieve the behavior and/or content moderated, even if the actors, behaviors, and/or content in question have been deleted.
+(Note: this use case assumes Server B is authorized appropriately by Server A and assumes significant trust between servers.)
 3. As a server promising its users the "right to be forgotten" (or just honoring UX expectations of deletion), I can request receipts of deletion from the servers of followers and followers' followers' by content-address of the behavior or content being deleted.
-(See References)
+(See [fediverse-ideas#55]() on fediverse-ideas reference; may be more pertinent for attachments than activities per se)

-## Technical Considerations
+## Open Questions

 1. Ephemeral, "in-memory" and/or service-internal objects (which the AP spec recommends to be excluded from the axiom that all Activity objects should have a unique and dereferenceable `id`!) are perhaps the simplest to content-address.
 These do not need to be addressed by unknown, external, or future parties, but MAY benefit from addressing the same way other content is addressed, e.g. when string-comparing uploads or pre-published content to a content-addressed blocklist before publishing.
-2. Sub-Resource Integrity?
-Hashes of `@Context` files, [Emoji sets](https://codeberg.org/fediverse/fediverse-ideas/issues/53), or other shared resources that might mutate at a static address?
+2. Should the [Sub-Resource Integrity][SRI] hashes of `@Context` files or javascript files, [Emoji sets][fediverse-ideas#53], or other shared resources that might mutate at a static address be brought into scope?
+Is it redundant or dangerous to have similar-but-different content addressing mechanisms for those kinds of resource verifiability running parallel to Actor, Behavior, and Content verifiability?
-3. Where is RDFC needed and where would JCS be enough?
+3. Do Actors, Behaviors, and/or Contents need to be RDF-canonicalized, or is JCS more appropriate for portability between JSON-LD native and JSON-only implementations?
+What translation corner-cases arise from assuming one or the other canonicalization?
+   1. Thanks to @pukkamustard for sharing their [IETF RFC draft for RDF/CBOR][RDF-CBOR], [explainer][openengiadina], and [relevant](https://purl.org/eris) [prior art](https://datashards.net/)-- seems a well-designed and standardizable way forward, at least for Behaviors, particularly for implementations that already have RDF-canonicalization in the dependency graph and featureset.
-4. Similarly, how are attachments, links, images, videos, etc canonicalized for hashing?
+4. Similarly, how are attachments, links, images, videos, etc canonicalized for hashing in content-type-aware ways?
+How to deal with filesystems, bucket storage, etc?
 How are arbitrary files (uploads?) canonicalized?
 5. Is there a property for Actor objects to backlink to previous `id`s?
+How to deduplicate across migrations that change `id` property?

 ## References